aa0051320/Pages/_diablo_iv/Aspect.md

 - Core or Mastery Skills cast at or above 100 Mana gain a [20.0 - 40.0%] increased Critical Strike Chance. x1
 - Deal [5.0 - 10.0%] increased damage for each second you stand still, up to 30%. x3
 - You gain [0.25 - 0.50%] increased Armor for 4 seconds when you deal any form of damage, stacking up to [15.00 - 30.00%]. x1
-- You have [10 - 20%] increased Critical Strike Chance against Injured enemies.
-While you are Healthy, you gain [20 - 40%] increased Crowd Control Duration. x3

 ## Chest 4